lemonad/cv-hockey-shot/docs/_posts/2018-10-25-artificial-light-invariance.md

 in the US, one can assume).
 So recording in the slo-mo mode and 120 hz causes very noticeable pulsing as can be seen in the video below.

 <figure>
   <iframe width="560" height="315"
           src="https://www.youtube.com/embed/_Z4O7aqLHNA" frameborder="0"
           allow="autoplay; encrypted-media" allowfullscreen></iframe>
   <figcaption>
     Strobe/rolling effect with artificial light in slow motion.
+Also note the amount of vertical canvas movement due to long distance between suspension points.
 Recorded with iPhone X in slo-mo 120 fps.
 October 2018.
 </figcaption>
 </figure>